-The projects listed above are not analyzed in this Draft Tier 1 EIS except as part of the cumulative impact analysis.
+The projects listed above are not analyzed in this Tier 1 EIS except as part of the cumulative impact analysis.
 With any of the alternatives being considered, the programmed projects may be developed regardless of the decision of whether to establish passenger rail service between Tucson and Phoenix.
 The No Build Alternative provides a baseline analysis so that the anticipated effects from construction and operating a passenger rail system in either the Yellow or Orange corridor alternative may be compared to the effects of not constructing and operating a passenger rail system.
 In the case of some environmental resource categories, these effects were estimated based on travel demand and ridership estimates provided in Chapter 4, Transportation Impacts.

-2.4 Conclusion
+2.5 Conclusion

-The Final Corridor Alternatives evaluated as part of this Draft Tier 1 EIS were selected as a result of analyses carried out as part of the AA and previous studies.
-The AA includes the development of the original Range of Alternatives, the Initial Screening (Level 1) of unique corridor possibilities, the bundling of alternatives and station locations into Conceptual Alternatives, the Level 2 screening of Conceptual Alternatives and identification of fatal flaws, the selection of Final Corridor Alternatives, and the elimination of the Green Alternative as a result of further coordination with the sovereign Gila River Native American Community during the Level 3 screening.
-The Yellow and Orange corridor alternatives and the No Build Alternative form the basis of this Draft Tier 1 EIS and are evaluated and compared in the following chapters.
+The Corridor Alternatives evaluated in detail as part of this Tier 1 EIS were selected as a result of analyses carried out as part of the AA and previous studies.
+The AA includes the development of the original Range of Alternatives, the Initial Screening (Level 1) of unique corridor possibilities, the bundling of alternatives and station locations into Conceptual Alternatives, the Level 2 screening of Conceptual Alternatives and identification of fatal flaws, the selection of Final Corridor Alternatives, and the elimination of the Green Alternative due to lower ridership, right-of-way challenges, and a high degree of potential cultural resource impacts in addition to further coordination with the Gila River Native American Community during the Level 3 screening.
+The Yellow and Orange corridor alternatives and the No Build Alternative form the basis of this Tier 1 EIS and are evaluated and compared in the following chapters.

-3 Public and Agency Coordination
+3 Public Agency Coordination

 Agencies, nongovernmental groups, and the public have been engaged throughout the planning process for the APRCS, as required by federal law and regulation.
 CEQ's NEPA implementing regulations require agency and public participation in defining and evaluating the impacts of a proposed action and its alternatives (40 CFR §§ 1503.1 and 1506.6).
-This chapter summarizes the regulations that mandate the need for public involvement, agency and public coordination to date, the scoping process, public outreach associated with the Alternatives Analysis process, and the public hearings planned following the release of this Draft Tier 1 EIS.
+This chapter summarizes the regulations that mandate the need for public involvement, agency and public coordination to date, the scoping process, public outreach associated with the Alternatives Analysis process, and the public hearings held following the release of the Draft Tier 1 EIS.
 Section 3.7 addresses the accommodations made for minority and low-income populations, as well as persons with disabilities, to support their involvement in the public involvement process.
 The final section of this chapter discusses the thorough coordination with local agencies and municipalities undertaken as part of the APRCS.